MCTC accomplishments

 Remediation of Pigeon Lake Transfer Station

-Pigeon Lake Solid Waste Management Program contracted Dillion Consulting to conduct a Feasibility Study for the Pigeon Lake Solid Waste Management Program.
+The Pigeon Lake Solid Waste Management Program contracted Dillion Consulting to conduct a Feasibility Study for the Pigeon Lake Solid Waste Management Program.
 MCTC worked on getting steel bins for the Maskwacis members out in Pigeon Lake.
 Maskwacis members who did not have bins had to dispose of their garbage behind the Pigeon Lake Recreation Center.
 To mitigate this, we have installed signage and cameras at the Recenter and old transfer station to stop illegal dumping at both sites.

 Indigenous Community Support Fund